bcgov/startup-sample-project-aws-containers/README.md

 Welcome to your new project.
 This is a basic starter project with a NodeJS app connected to a database for you to modify and expand to fit your needs.
 It provides scripts for developing and running the application either
 - Locally: it runs in your local machine.
 It will create a Docker container that will run in any OS (Mac, Linux, Windows), inside this Docker container, there will be other docker containers (Docker-in-Docker) that are the ones that will serve the application
-- On the cloud.
+- On the AWS Cloud.
 It uses Terraform/Terragrunt scripts that allow  "Infrastructure-as-Code".
 They allow the app to be easily deployed to any public cloud environments.
 Currently, only AWS is supported, but support for other cloud targets may be added in the future.